eurostat/gridviz/docs/reference.md

 ## Custom styles

 The style can be freely defined through the **drawFun**, which specifies how to draw the list of cells within the view on the map canvas.
-See [this example](https://eurostat.github.io/gridviz/examples/basics/custom_style.html) ([code](https://github.com/eurostat/gridviz/blob/master/examples/basics/custom_style.html)) to define a simple custom style.
+See [this example](https://eurostat.github.io/gridviz/examples/basics/custom_style.html) ([code](https://github.com/eurostat/gridviz/blob/master/examples/basics/custom_style.html)) to define a simple style to draw each cell as an arrow symbol.

 ## Background layer